HGTV’s Nicole Curtis Gets Candid About ‘Rehab Addict’ Return, Drama With Her Ex & Personal Struggles

 Being around for so long, have there been any other HGTV personalities you’ve leaned on for support if you’re going through a hard time?

 I’m not in that arena because I have a real construction company.
 When we aren’t shooting the show, I’m on site and working on projects.
-I always say our TV show is four down on the list.
-My children are first, volunteering at school and doing what my children need and then our real business.
-We have a picture though of the brothers with my youngest who was so young back then.
+I always say our TV show is fourth down on the list.
+My children are first, volunteering at school and doing what my children need, and then our real business.
+We have a picture, though, of the brothers with my youngest, who was so young back then.
 We all went to dinner or something.
-We’ve been together for many years.
-We just lost one of our great top people Loren Ruch, which was heartbreaking.
+We’ve been together in the HGTV world for many years.
+We just lost one of our great top people, Loren Ruch, which was heartbreaking.
 We also lost Ananda Lewis in the same week.
-I worked with Ananda, and she was a sweetheart.
+I worked with Ananda in Atlanta, and she was a sweetheart.
 It’s all connected.
-We might not work on the same sets, we know of each other and know what’s going on.
-It is a small world and you want the best for everyone.
+We might not work on the same sets, but we know of each other and know what’s going on.
+It is a small world, and you want the best for everyone.

 What is the future of the show?